AcademySoftwareFoundation/tac/tools/it_support.md

 ## Domain management

-ASWF both manages the domain renewals and DNS for all project domains.
-Projects can request both new domain purchases, transfer of existing domains to the ASWF, as well as request redirect or service-specific subdomains ( for example, docs.openexr.org ), by creating an [IT Request][Domain IT Request].
-For domains that are not available, ASWF may be able to purchase the domain from it's existing owner pending budget approval.
+{{ site.foundation_name }} both manages the domain renewals and DNS for all project domains.
+Projects can request both new domain purchases, transfer of existing domains to the {{ site.foundation_name }}, as well as request redirect or service-specific subdomains, by creating an [IT Request][Domain IT Request].
+For domains that are not available, {{ site.foundation_name }} may be able to purchase the domain from it's existing owner pending budget approval.

 ## Build Infrastructure support